 A detailed history is mandatory for the amphibian patient as husbandry needs can have a tremendous impact on amphibian health.
 During initial contact, encourage the owner to bring the entire enclosure into the clinic for evaluation whenever possible.
 Alternatively, encourage the client to bring in photographs or a diagram of the habitat as well as any husbandry records.
 Although husbandry needs can vary considerably among amphibians (Table 1), most species require ambient humidity levels exceeding 70% to 80% (Mylniczenko 2009, Clayton 2007).

-Visit LafeberVet’s Assessing the Sick Frog or Toad for additional information.
+Visit LafeberVet’s Clinical Approach to Amphibian Emergencies and Assessing the Sick Frog or Toad for additional information.

 |Natural habitat||Recommended range °C (°F)|